-The following data discusses revenue and operating income by business segment.
-Each segment's operating expenses include: (1) compensation and benefits expense incurred directly in support of the businesses of the segment (2) non-compensation expenses, which include directly incurred expenses for premises and occupancy, professional fees, travel and entertainment, communications and information services and equipment and (3) an allocation of indirect support costs (including compensation and other operating expenses related thereto) for administrative services.
+The following data presents revenue, expenses and contributions by business segment.
+Each segment's Operating Expenses include: (1) compensation and benefits expense incurred directly in support of the businesses of the segment (2) non-compensation expenses, which include directly incurred expenses for premises and occupancy, professional fees, travel and entertainment, communications and information services and equipment and (3) an allocation of indirect support costs (including compensation and other operating expenses related thereto) for administrative services.
 These administrative services include certain accounting, tax, legal, facilities management and senior management activities.
 Such support costs are allocated to the relevant segments based on various statistics such as headcount, square footage, transactional volume and revenue.
-Other corporate expenses such as costs related to audit fees, other costs related to being a public company and our line of credit are not allocated to the business segments and are reflected in a Corporate segment in the notes to our unaudited condensed combined/consolidated financial statements.
+Other Expenses include equity-based compensation costs associated with the Follow-On Offering plus amortization of intangibles associated with the acquisition of Protego and Braveheart.
+Corporate expenses includes costs related to audit fees, other costs related to being a public company and our line of credit which are not allocated to the business segments and are reflected in a Corporate segment in the notes to our unaudited condensed combined/consolidated financial statements.